Table of Contents

 You can deduct losses of property from fire, storm, shipwreck, or other casualty, or theft (for example, larceny, embezzlement, robbery, and Ponzi-type investment schemes).
 See Pub.
 547, Casualties, Disasters, and Thefts, for more examples.

 If your property is covered by insurance, you must file a timely insurance claim for reimbursement of your loss.
-Otherwise, you cannot deduct the loss as a casualty or theft loss.
-However, the part of the loss that is not covered by insurance is still deductible.
+Otherwise, you can't deduct the loss as a casualty or theft loss.
+However, the part of the loss that isn't covered by insurance is still deductible.

 Money or property misplaced or lost may not be deducted as a theft loss.

 Breakage of china, glassware, furniture, and similar items under normal conditions.

 Progressive damage to property (buildings, clothes, trees, etc.) caused by termites, moths, other insects, or disease.

 A decline in market value of stock, caused by disclosure of accounting or other illegal misconduct by the officers or directors of the corporation that issues the stock, that was acquired on the open market for investment.
 You may be able to deduct it as a capital loss on Schedule D (Form 1040) if the stock is sold or exchanged or becomes completely worthless.
 See chapter 4 of Pub.
 550, Investment Income and Expenses.

 Victims of fraudulent investment schemes can claim a theft loss deduction if certain conditions apply.
 See Losses From Ponzi-Type Investment Schemes, later, for more information.